choket/imap-email-downloader/README.md

 ```
 In addition to the email and password, each line can also contain other information, as is common in many files of leaked databases.<br>
 This is where the program is most useful -- to download the emails of all accounts present in a database dump.

+### _Note about modern email providers_
+Nowadays, email providers either have IMAP access disabled by default, or require the use of a one-time password to log in if you have 2FA enabled.<br>
+This one-time password, also known as an _application password_, is different from the password you use to log in and needs to be generated manually.<br>
+The process of generating a one-time password depends on the email provider.
+Specific details on how to generate one can usually be found on the email provider's website.

+### For developers
+write this

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)